 To be successful, businesses need to regularly assess their activities to ensure they are operating at optimum performance.
 What gets measured gets managed.

-The Assessity platform was built on the premise that frameworks can provide the foundations for success in all areas of life.
-In a business context, frameworks for discreet business functions exist in abundance.
-Sometimes they are documented and sometimes they are in the minds of professionals, but ultimately they exist.
+The Assessity platform is built on the premise that frameworks can provide the foundations for success.
+In a business context, frameworks for discreet business functions exist in abundance, but aren’t necessarily easy to find, friendly to use or helpful if further assistance is required.

 The purpose of the platform is to present requirements frameworks in a way that allow people to assess their organisation’s activities against them, in order to understand their current level of maturity.
 In addition, users will learn what varying levels of competency look like so that they can adapt their practices according to where they want to sit on the maturity curve.

-Assessity was established in 2019 by James Caws, a systems and compliance manager in the Australian public sector and not-for-profit Board member in the health and disability sectors.
+Assessity was established in 2019 by James Caws, a systems and compliance manager in the Australian public sector and former not-for-profit board member in the health and disability sectors.

 James has a varied work history.
 Across his teenage and adult life he has worked in agriculture, retail, food production, logistics, direct sales, health and disability, property and infrastructure management and most notably internet technology.